 # Add to your Claude Code skills

-This SDK fully implements the latest MCP protocol version (2025-11-25), with backward compatibility built-in.
+This SDK fully implements the latest MCP protocol version (2025-11-25) and passes 100% of official MCP conformance tests.

-v0.8.0 includes breaking changes compared to v0.7.
-If you are upgrading, please review the breaking changes section of the release notes to update your code and dependencies accordingly.
+v0.10.0 includes breaking changes compared to v0.9.x.
+If you are upgrading, please review the migration guide.

 Key Features